 - What should I do if the SASB Standard for my industry does not include a disclosure topic that my company has determined is important?

-- Does reporting in accordance with a SASB Standard constitute acknowledgement that the topics in the Standard are financially material?
+- Does reporting in accordance with a SASB Standard constitute acknowledgement that the topic in the Standard are financially material?

-- Does SASB review, provide feedback on, or assure disclosures before they are published?
+- Does the IFRS Foundation review, provide feedback on or assure disclosures before they are published?

-- Can SASB participate in and/or provide input on my company’s materiality assessment?
+- Can the IFRS Foundation participate in or provide input on my company's materiality assessment?

 - Are SASB Standards relevant to companies outside the US?